Jessie Keane: Career

 Her first novel, Dirty Game was published in February 2008 and shot straight to the top of the Heatseekers chart, after Jessie phoned a highly popular publisher who commented that Keane's book was "highly gripping".

 After the success of Jessie's first book, which featured fictional character Annie Bailey, Keane went on to write a collection of books featuring Bailey.
 Those books included Dirty Game, Scarlett Woman, Black Widow and Playing Dead.
 In 2008, when her first book was first published, Keane won five National Book Awards.
-Keane's books have been described as "Utterly compelling" by television presenter Lorraine Kelly and also television presenter Philip Schofield commented that he "couldn't put the book down".
+Keane's books have been described as "Utterly compelling" by television presenter Lorraine Kelly and also television presenter Phillip Schofield commented that he "couldn't put the book down".
 "A QUEEN OF CRIME IS BORN," said a major literary critic.

 Her novel, Nameless, was a move away from Annie Bailey, and features the headstrong character, Ruby Darke which her fans raved about.
 Ruby's search for her lost nameless son tugged at everyone's heartstrings and Jessie is currently in talks with a major film company to bring Nameless to the screen..